The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 **What happens if there are two targets?**

 If both targets will last long enough, using Higanbana on each and reapply as necessary.
-Do not use Kaeshi: Higanbana, because even in this scenario it is more worthwhile to build 1 Sen with Yukikaze and apply the DoT that way than it is to burn Kaeshi on Higanbana.
-Two targets also introduces its own unique rotation where you are using Fuko > Mangetsu/Oka to generate your Getsu/Ka Sen and using Hakaze > Yukikaze to generate your Setsu Sen, then spending them on Midare Setsugekka.
+Two targets follows the same rotation as single target in building Midare Setsugekka, while making sure you use Hissatsu: Guren and Zanshin to cleave the two targets.
 However, despite being more potency per GCD, this rotation requires more GCDs to go through (as it needs all 3 Sen).
 In the case that you would gain a usage of Tenka Goken over Midare in the time provided, it would be a gain to do that instead.
 Hissatsu: Guren is also a gain on two or more targets and should be used over Hissatsu: Senei in these scenarios.

 # Conclusion